async-rs/async-tls/README.md

 * Backend-independence (currently not implemented)
 * Focused on _use-case based_ configuration rather then exposing all configurations

 I expect applicants for maintainership to present a committment of at least 4h of time/week initially, so I recommend getting corporate backing first.
+The number isn't strict, but I want the process to improve maintenance.
+I'm happy with a group of multiple maintainers.

 I commit to weekly feedback of 30 minutes for the first 2 months - more in the initial days of handover.

-Please reach out to me at [through email](mailto:flo@andersground.net).
+If interested, please reach out to me at [through email](mailto:flo@andersground.net).

 # Features